pjferguson/DevSecOps-Netflix-Clone/README.md

 ## Grafana and Prometheus
-- To maximize system resource capabilities I ran Prometheus in a Docker container.
+- I ran Prometheus in a Docker container to maximize system resource capabilities.
 - Integration Documentation: [prometheus and grafana](https://www.linode.com/docs/guides/how-to-install-prometheus-and-grafana-on-ubuntu/)

 ### Summary
 - During this project, I successfully deployed and secured a mock Netflix application on AWS, leveraging Terraform for infrastructure provisioning.
 Focusing on the "shift left" security approach gave me valuable insights into detecting vulnerabilities early in the development lifecycle.
-Implementing tools like Terrascan and Trivy allowed me to identify security risks within the IaC, while the setup of a Jenkins pipeline provided real-time visibility into the security health of the application repository.
+Implementing tools like Terrascan and Trivy allowed me to identify security risks within the IaC.
+At the same time, the setup of a Jenkins pipeline provided real-time visibility into the security health of the application repository.

-- Going forward I will continue to build my skillset in the automation of securing cloud infrastructure and services.
+- In the future, I will continue to build my skillset in the automation of securing cloud infrastructure and services.

 ### License